Morpion Solitaire - Records Grids (5D game)

 Look at his grid below or see the animated GIF file (2.1Mb, created by C. Rosin) showing the game, move by move.

-The previous record was a grid of 80 moves by Tristan Cazenave, obtained by computer February 1st, 2008.
-Tristan Cazenave, a well-known specialist of the Go game, had already written papers on the Morpion Solitaire and had already been the record-holder with his grids of 76 and 78 moves.
-He was assistant professor at the LIASD (Laboratoire d'Informatique Avancée de Saint-Denis, University of Paris 8).
-His home page was http://www.ai.univ-paris8.fr/~cazenave
+Before 82 moves, the previous record was a grid of 80 moves by Tristan Cazenave, obtained by computer February 1st, 2008.
+Tristan Cazenave, a well-known specialist of the Go game, had already written papers on Morpion Solitaire and had already been the record-holder with his grids of 76 and 78 moves.
+He was assistant professor at the LIASD (Laboratoire d'Informatique Avancée de Saint-Denis, University of Paris 8), http://www.ai.univ-paris8.fr

 2008 (February on the left, November on the right): Grids of 80 moves done by computer by Tristan Cazenave